U.S. Supreme Court leans toward reining in unions in property rights case

 The San Francisco-based 9th U.S. Circuit Court of Appeals threw out the case in 2019.

-Former President Donald Trump’s administration had backed the companies in the case, but Democratic President Joe Biden last month informed the justices that the government had switched sides, asserting that the regulation is lawful.
+Former President Donald Trump’s administration had backed the companies, but Democratic President Joe Biden’s administration reversed that position, asserting that the regulation is lawful.

-The companies are represented in the case by the Pacific Legal Foundation, a conservative legal group.

 Reporting by Andrew Chung in New York; Editing by Will Dunham